 - Demonstrate senior-level buy-in

 We started with a single issue: Disclosure.
-Fear that disclosure will not be believed is an important sub-theme for employees and service users when considering disclosure of domestic abuse.
-This is the first campaign of it’s type to zero in on this single issue.
+Fear that disclosure will not be believed is an important sub-theme for survivors when considering disclosure of domestic abuse.
+This is the first campaign of it’s type to focus on this single issue.

-‘WE BELIEVE YOU’ health communications are a positive expression of support that demonstrates awareness, at university senior management level, of the barriers victims face.
+‘WE BELIEVE YOU’ is a positive expression of support that demonstrates awareness, at university senior management level, of the barriers victims face.

-Project outputs: Three photo cards for digital and/or trifold printed flyer/poster, a comprehensive guidance booklet for staff and students, which includes interactive content, and two domestic abuse awareness workshops for approximately 50 members of staff.
+Project outputs include three photo cards for digital and/or trifold printed flyer/poster format, a comprehensive guidance booklet for staff and students, which includes interactive content, and two domestic abuse awareness workshops for approximately 50 members of staff.